avisek123/helper-box/README.md

 ## API

-All the available utility function inside `helper-box`
+Here are some of the utility functions available in this library: `helper-box`

 | Name                   | Description                                               |
 | ---------------------- | --------------------------------------------------------- |